pro-crafting/WorldFuscator/README.md

 * High Performance fuscation of blocks
 * Automatic refresh of fuscated blocks based on BlockRegion or Wargear events
 * MC 1.13 compatible
-* Fuscates to Ender Stone (Currently not changeable)
+* Fuscates to Ender Stone (Changeable in the configuration)

 ## Debug Mode
 The debug mode prints information about the fuscation in the console.
 It also allows to save chunks as .mcdp files.